-Shanghai (AsiaNews/Agencies) The central leadership of China's Communist party has forced the party secretary of Shanghai, Chen Liangyu, to step down over a scandal involving alleged misuse of city pension funds.
+The Party's central leadership forced Chen Liangyu, leader of the CPC in Shanghai, to step down after he was accused of involvement in a scandal about the alleged misuse of city pension funds.

 Fresh set of arrests for corruption targets Guangdong security chiefs

 Police chiefs and public security officials targeted.
 Many see in it an attempt to clear out officials loyal to ex Shanghai Party chief, Chen Liangyu.